kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h3>LeanBox</h3>
       <p>
-        By the mid-2010s I found myself back in the food industry but this time with an IoT flare to it.
+        By the mid-2010s I found myself back in the food industry but this time with an IoT flare.
 I joined LeanBox.com to help them adopt Agile and rebuild the backend and tablet based self service kiosks that ran their in-office refrigerator based vending machines.
 The concept was pretty cool but the existing implementation was pretty rough.
 Unfortunately the managers and owners of the place were pretty unethical.
 I was gone pretty soon after I was asked to create a fraudulent reporting system (which I refused to do) and informed them that they were overcharging customers (which they ignored).
       </p>
       <p class="no-indent">
         LeanBox was acquired by garten in 2021.